 Core Web Vitals: LCP – What It Is and How to Improve It for SEO

-In this article, No. 7 in our series preparing you for the Page Experience update, I’ll discuss LCP, or largest contentful paint:
+This article is part of our series on the Page Experience update.
+Here I’ll discuss LCP, or largest contentful paint:

 What Is Largest Contentful Paint (LCP)?

 LCP measures webpage load performance.
 More specifically, LCP measures how fast the largest image or text block renders on the webpage.

 Largest Contentful Paint (LCP) is an important, user-centric metric for measuring perceived load speed because it marks the point in the page load timeline when the page’s main content has likely loaded—a fast LCP helps reassure the user that the page is useful. …

 Google states that in order to provide a good user experience, the largest image or text block should render on the webpage within the first 2.5 seconds.

 Google’s LCP score

 LCP documentation specifies which types of elements are considered for LCP, and include: